 The descent from Jonas Shoulder is a steep 355-meter downhill.
 The trail is wet and partly hidden under the snow.
 The route is marked by cairns.

 After the long hike I am relieved to be greeted by the lovingly carved sign for Jonas Cutoff campground.
 The campground is off the main trail, situated in a canyon right by Poboktan Creek.
 The tent sites are kept separate, but the areas for eating, food storage and drinking water are all close together.
 Some campers sunbathe at one of the picnic tables.
 They have come from Brazeau Lake where they enjoyed the sunny weather with a swim.
 Nobody has seen the two hikers who left their water filter behind.
 Obviously they have continued on without much of a break.

-Some other GDT hikers overnight on Jonas Cutoff campground: a German couple from Bavaria and a young guy from the Czech Rebublic.
+Some other GDT hikers overnight at Jonas Cutoff campground: a German couple from Bavaria and a young guy from the Czech Rebublic.
 The Czech is an ultra-light hiker.
 He is not even carrying a tent, just a bivouac to crawl in at night.
-Neither does he carry a stove; it’s all cold food like peanut butter sandwiches and such.
+Neither does he carry a stove; it’s all cold food for him like peanut butter sandwiches and such.
 His favorite meal consists of spoonfuls of Nutella directly from an over-sized jar.
-He is not even twenty and still tough.
+Well, he’s not even twenty and still tough.
 I pass the water filter on to him, as he is following in the footsteps of the Ontario couple.
 Eventually he might catch up with them.
-Most GDT hikers know each other or at least of each other, so I am confident the kit will find the way back to its owners at some point.
+Most GDT hikers know each other or at least of each other, so I am confident the kit will find its way back to the owners at some point.

 I will spend two nights at Jonas Cutoff campground and venture out on a day hike tomorrow.